andy5211d/DR2TVOverlay/ReadMe.md

 # To Do
 Improve the above instructions!

+Configure a useful remote control capability for OBS-Studio.
+Several apps are available such as UPDeck, OBS Blade and Touch Portal, all for iPhone and I guess for other portable devices.
+Not used either for an event, yet!

 Generate 'deductions' Hotkeys with associated descriptive text.
 In this version of DR2TVOverlay the display of the reason for the deduction cannot be automated.
 The necessary data is not available in DR2Video to automatically trigger a